-- 1. Performance Standards: Successful completion of clinical nursing courses depends on the ability to think critically and to use the nursing process, which includes communication, motor, and interpersonal abilities (Nursing Student Policy 1:3).
+- 1. Performance Standards: Successful completion of clinical nursing courses depends on the ability to think critically and to use the nursing process, which includes communication, motor, and interpersonal abilities (Nursing Student Policy 1.2 .).
 Technological adaptations can be made for some disabilities; however, a student must perform in a safe and reasonably independent manner.
 It is not acceptable to use a trained intermediary, as a student's judgment may be influenced by someone else's observations. - 2.
 CPR Certification: Prerequisite to and concurrent with all clinical and practicum courses.
-(Nursing Student Policy 1:3). - 3.
-Investigative Background Report: Prerequisite to all clinical and practicum courses.
-A background check is required of all students prior to beginning clinical or practicum courses to meet clinical agency requirements.
-(Nursing Student Policy 1:3). - 4.
+(Nursing Student Policy 1.3) - 3.
 Health Record Requirements: Prerequisite to and concurrent with all clinical and practicum courses.
-(Nursing Student Policy 1:3).
-The Nursing Program may require additional immunizations, drug screening or health screening as needed to meet clinical agency requirements.
-The student is responsible for any expense incurred in completing this process.
-The student may be stopped out of nursing courses at any time if not in compliance with this health policy.
+(Nursing Student Policy 1.3) - 4.
+Clinical Agency Requirements: Prerequisite to all clinical and practicum courses.
+Meet standards set by clinical agency such as investigative background checks and drug screening (Nursing Student Policy 1.3) Students must complete the background check form prior to registering for classes.